Inuyasha-Monster/CarManager/README.md

 # CarManager
-This is asp.net mvc project with many extensions tha you can see.
+This is asp.net mvc project with many extensions that you can see and fork it.
-I hope this project can help you in something.
+I hope this project can help you ths.